yazi-rs/yazi-rs.github.io/docs/resources.md

 - [bypass.yazi](https://github.com/Rolv-Apneseth/bypass.yazi) - Yazi plugin for skipping directories with only a single sub-directory.
 - [searchjump.yazi](https://github.com/DreamMaoMao/searchjump.yazi) - Yazi plugin that navigates your file with search labels, consistent with flash.nvim.
 - [yamb.yazi](https://github.com/h-hg/yamb.yazi) - Yet another bookmarks plugins.
 It supports persistence, jumping by a key, jumping by [fzf](https://github.com/junegunn/fzf).
+- [fast-enter](https://github.com/ourongxing/fast-enter.yazi) - Auto-decompress archives and enter them, or enter the deepest directory until it's not the only subdirectory.

 ## 🚀 Preloaders